level09/smsar/sites/all/modules/ad/documentation/README.txt

   Image ads or only slightly more complicated than text ads.
 They depend on the drupal core Upload module for managing the actual images.
 As with text ads, you first need to specify the Destination URL where you want people to be redirected when they click on your image ad.
-Second, you can optoinally enter some Mouseover text.
+Second, you can optionally enter some Mouseover text.
 If you enter text in the mouseover field this text will be displayed when people hover their mouse pointer over the advertisement.
 Finally, you need to scroll down to the File attachements